Library circulation

 Library circulation or library lending comprises the activities around the lending of library books and other material to users of a lending library.

+Description

+Library circulation or lending comprises the activities around the lending of library books and other material to users of a lending library.
 A circulation or lending department is one of the key departments of a library.
+The main public service point is the circulation desk or loans desk.
+Public service librarians look to the law to determine their legal obligations and potential liability relating to privacy of library use.
+The American Library Association affirms that all libraries are forums for information and ideas, and that their Library Bill of Rights should guide their service.

+Circulation or loans desk

 The main public service point is the circulation desk or loans desk, usually found near the main entrance of a library.
 It provides lending services and facilities for return of loaned items.
 Renewal of materials and payment of fines are also handled at the circulation desk.
 Circulation staff may provide basic search and reference services, though more in-depth questions are usually referred to reference librarians at the library reference desk, but the services of both are occasionally combined.
 The circulation desk is in most cases staffed by library support staff instead of professional librarians.